Key takeaways

 Does jelqing actually work?

-A 2009 study had 15 participants use the “Andro-Penis“ device for at least four hours a day for six months.
-This resulted in an average of 2.3 cm increase in flaccid penis size.
+A 2009 study enrolled 15 participants who used the "Andro-Penis" device for at least four hours a day for six months, resulting in an average flaccid length increase of 2.3 cm.

-A 2011 study had 23 participants use the “Golden Erect” device for 4–6 hours a day at the start and nine hours a day towards the end of the trial.
-This led to about a 1.2 cm increase in penis length over the course of the three-month trial.
+A 2011 study enrolled 23 participants who used the "Golden Erect" device for 4–6 hours a day at the outset and up to nine hours a day by the end of the three-month trial, leading to an average length increase of about 1.2 cm.

-A 2013 review of older studies suggests that wearing penis-stretching devices for hours a day over the course of several months could result in length gains from 0.5–3 cm.
-However, the higher numbers were mostly reported for those with Peyronie’s disease who had also undergone surgery.
+A 2013 review of older studies suggests that wearing penis-stretching devices for hours a day over several months may result in length gains of 0.5–3 cm.
+However, the higher figures were reported mostly among people with Peyronie's disease who had also undergone surgery.

-A 2016 literature review said penile traction therapy could be considered as a noninvasive treatment to increase penile length in those seeking treatment for a “short/small penis” but acknowledged existing studies were poorly designed and more information is needed.
+A 2016 literature review concluded that penile traction therapy may be considered a noninvasive treatment option for people seeking to increase penile length, but acknowledged that existing studies were poorly designed and more research is needed.

-There are several important things to consider it comes to these studies:
+There are several important considerations regarding these studies:

-The sample sizes of these studies were small, which limits how confident we can be in the results.
+The sample sizes were small, which limits confidence in the results.

-Participants often self-selected into treatment groups, and motivation or willingness to comply may have influenced outcomes.
+Participants often self-selected into treatment groups, meaning motivation or willingness to comply may have influenced outcomes.

-Results depended heavily on how consistently and correctly people used the device, which is hard to measure or control.
+Results depended heavily on how consistently and correctly people used the device, which is difficult to measure or control.

-Devices and protocols varied widely across studies, making results hard to compare or generalize.
+Devices and protocols varied widely across studies, making results difficult to compare or generalize.

 Side effects and risks of jelqing

-Because of the lack of research on jelqing, it’s hard to confidently comment on the safety of the practice.
-However, a major downside of jelqing is that it poses a risk of injury.
+Because of the limited research on jelqing, the safety of the practice is difficult to assess.
+A notable downside is that jelqing poses a risk of injury.

 Some potential side effects of jelqing include: